dankovacek/camel_farrier/_sources/summary_pages/broken_telephone_casestudy.md

 # Broken Telephone: Caravan divergence

 Caravan re-published HYSETS catchment polygons in 2023 using the 2021 HYDAT drainage basin archive.
 Meanwhile, Water Survey of Canada (WSC) released 8,000+ polygon revisions between 2022 and late 2024.
 There are no DOIs to verify if these updates propagated downstream.
-This case study quantifies how far Caravan's polygons are from the current WSC geometry to make the case for automated provenance checks for derived datasets.
+This case study quantifies the difference between Caravan's polygons and the current WSC geometry, and how these differences translate to catchment descriptor values.

 ## Why polygons matter